Amazon Marketplace

 QD (Quantity Discount) are price discounts offered by suppliers when ordering larger quantities.
 Typical QDs are 5% for 100+ units, 10% for 500+ units.
 QDs reduce PCOGS and improve margins but require higher inventory levels.
 Sellers should calculate QD economics and decide whether higher order quantities deliver positive ROI.

-Open term pageQUID
+Open glossary pageQUID

 Quantitative Ingredient Declaration